Panquesito7/submodules-alternative/README.md

 1. Create a new file named `repos.lua` (or as you desire) with all your selected repositories ([template](https://github.com/Panquesito7/submodules-alternative/blob/main/repos-template.lua) file).

-Your `repos.lua` file should look similar to the following.
+Your `repos.lua` file should look similar to the following.\
+**It is recommended to not include `.git` at the end of URLs for various settings on the script.**

 ```lua
 local repos = {